 The Hawaiian Pizza was invented in Canada and is the most popular pizza in Australia, accounting for 15% of pizza sales.

-2. A convicted murderer named Philip Workman declined a last meal, instead requesting a large vegetarian pizza given to a homeless person in Nashville.
+2. In 2007, a convicted murderer named Philip Workman declined a last meal, instead requesting a large vegetarian pizza given to a homeless person in Nashville.
 His request was refused, but in response, people all over the state donated pizzas to homeless shelters.

 3. Domino's sold as many pizzas during OJ Simpson's car chase as it did on Superbowl Sunday.